jripke74/fs-calorie-counter/README.md

 Step 32
 The + modifier in a regex allows you to match a pattern that occurs one or more times.
 To match your digit pattern one or more times, add a plus after each of the digit character classes.
 For example: [0-9]+.

+Step 33
+There is a shorthand character class to match any digit: \d.
+Replace your [0-9] character classes with this shorthand.

+Step 34
+Strings have a .match() method, which takes a regex argument. .match() will return an array of match results – containing either the first match, or all matches if the global flag is used.

+Example Code
+const str = 'example string';
+const regex = /example/;
+const result = str.match(regex); // Returns ['example']
+Return the result of calling the .match() method on str and passing your regex variable as the argument.
+You'll use this match result later on.

+Step 35
+Now it is time to test your isInvalidInput function.
+For this test, you want to check if the function can detect scientific notation like 1e3 or 10e2.
+While this is a valid way to represent numbers, it is not a valid input for your calorie counter project.

+Below your isInvalidInput function, add a console statement.
+Inside that console statement, call the isInvalidInput function with an argument of "1e3".

+Open up the console to see the result.
+In the next step, you will learn more about what that result means.

+Step 36
+When you open the console, you should see this result:

+Example Code
+[ '1e3', index: 0, input: '1e3', groups: undefined ]
+The match method returns an array with any matches found in the string.

+Here is a complete breakdown of that information:

+"1e3" is the matched value against the /\d+e\d+/i regex.
+index: 0 is the index of the matched value in the string.
+input: '1e3' is the original string that was matched.
+groups: undefined are the matched groups, which are not used in this case.
+You will learn more about groups in a later project.
+Now it is time to test for a valid input.
+Update your console statement to the following: console.log(isInvalidInput("10")).

+Open up the console to see the result.
+You will learn more about what this result means in the next step.

+Step 37
+When you open the console, you should see the result of null.
+The match method returns null when no match is found.
+In this case, the isInvalidInput function should return null when the input is a valid number without any scientific notation.

+null in JavaScript is a special primitive that represents the intentional absence of a value.
+In a boolean context, null is considered falsy which evaluates to false in a conditional statement.

+Now that you have finished testing your isInvalidInput function, you can remove the console.log statement.

+Step 38
+Now you need to retrieve the value of entryDropdown.value to get the currently selected option from the dropdown.

+Print entryDropdown.value to the console to see its value.

+Since entryDropdown.value is in a static context (outside of an event listener), it only shows the value at the moment the code runs.
+This means it won't automatically update as the user interacts with the dropdown.

+It will capture the initial value (in this case, "breakfast") and won't reflect any changes the user makes afterward.

+Step 39
+Now that you have finished testing the value of entryDropdown.value, you can remove the console.log statement.

+Your next step is to allow users to add entries to the calorie counter.
+Declare an empty function addEntry.
+This function should not take any parameters.

+Step 40
+You'll need to know which category the entry goes in.
+Thankfully, you added a dropdown for the user to select a category.

+Remember that you queried that dropdown earlier in your JavaScript and assigned it to the entryDropdown variable.
+You can use the value property to get the value of the selected option.

+Use concatenation to add a # to the beginning of the value property of entryDropdown, and assign that result to a targetId variable.

+Step 41
+Now you need to target the .input-container element within the element that has your targetId.
+Declare a new targetInputContainer variable, and assign it the value of document.querySelector().
+Use concatenation to separate targetId and '.input-container' with a space, and pass that string to querySelector().

+Step 42
+JavaScript has a feature called template literals, which allow you to interpolate variables directly within a string.
+Template literals are denoted with backticks ``, as opposed to single or double quotes.
+Variables can be passed in to a template literal by surrounding the variable with ${} – the value of the variable will be inserted into the string.

+For example:

+Example Code
+const name = "Naomi";
+const templateLiteral = `Hello, my name is ${name}~!`;
+console.log(templateLiteral);
+The console will show the string "Hello, my name is Naomi~!".

+Replace your concatenated string in the querySelector with a template literal – be sure to keep the space between your targetId variable and .input-container.

+Step 43
+Thanks to template literals, you actually don't need the targetId variable at all.
+Remove that variable, and update your template literal to replace targetId with entryDropdown.value – remember to add # before that, in the string.

+Step 44 Passed
+You will want to number the entries a user adds.
+To get all of the number inputs, you can use the querySelectorAll() method.

+The querySelectorAll() method returns a NodeList of all the elements that match the selector.
+A NodeList is an array-like object, so you can access the elements using bracket notation.

+Declare an entryNumber variable and give it the value of targetInputContainer.querySelectorAll().
+You do not need to pass an argument to the query selector yet.

+Step 45
+Each entry will have a text input for the entry's name, and a number input for the calories.
+To get a count of the number of entries, you can query by text inputs.

+Pass the string input[type="text"] to the querySelectorAll() method.
+Remember that you will need to use single quotes for your string, so that you can use double quotes within.

+This will return a NodeList of all the text inputs in the form.
+You can then access the length property of the NodeList to get the number of entries.
+Do this on the same line.

+Step 46
+Now you need to build your dynamic HTML string to add to the webpage.
+Declare a new HTMLString variable, and assign it an empty template literal string.

+Step 47 Passed
+Inside your template literal, create a label element and give it the text Entry # Name.
+Using your template literal syntax, replace # with the value of entryNumber.